InSourceIO/InSourceIO.github.io/_posts/articles/2021-01-08-zeromq-on-spring-boot.md

 What I really like about RabbitMQ is the support bolstering it has gotten in the Spring community with [Spring AMQP](https://spring.io/projects/spring-amqp).

 <div class="alert alert-info" role="alert">
-  Fun fact, did you know that iMatix, the company founded by Pieter Hintjens, was the initial firm contracted by JPMorgan Chase to build [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#History)?
+  Fun fact, did you know that iMatix, the company founded by Pieter Hintjens, was the initial firm contracted by JPMorgan Chase to build <a href="https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#History">AMQP</a>?
 </div>

 What I don't necessarily like is the need for a broker when I'm doing simple communication patterns.